huggo-42/advent_of_code.2015/README.md

-# Solutions to 2015 Advent of Code using lua
+# Solution to 2015 Advent of Code using lua